-Short Protestant & Post-Millennial Church History from 1517 to present
+Short outline of Protestant & Post-Millennial Church History from 1517 to present

 In the past, anyone who disagreed with the absolute authority of the Pope was called a heretic.
-When their protest became organized, the two major movements were the Protestant and English Reformation.
-They caused a significant blow in Roman Papacy.
+When their protest became organized, the Protestant and English Reformation were two major movements.
+They caused a significant blow to Roman Papacy.

 - Salvation is by faith alone.